Bill Manning: Management career

 In 2004, he moved to the National Football League with the Philadelphia Eagles serving as Vice President of Sales and Service, overseeing a 50% increase in corporate sponsorship from 2004 to 2007.

 In 2008, he returned to soccer and MLS, being named the President of Real Salt Lake as well as the President of Rio Tinto Stadium.
 In 2009, RSL won the MLS Cup, which was the first major professional sports championship in Utah in 40 years, and finished as runner-ups in 2013.
 He was named MLS Executive of the Year in 2012, and won the award again in 2014 for the second time in three years, and his third time overall.
 He and the club parted in 2015.

 In 2015, he was named as President of Toronto FC, winning the MLS cup in 2017, and finishing as runner-ups in 2016 and 2019.
 In 2018, after the Toronto Argonauts of the Canadian Football League were acquired by Maple Leafs Sports and Entertainment, the owners of Toronto FC, Manning was named President of the Argos, in addition to his role as president of TFC.
-In March 2021, he signed a five year extension to remain president of both teams.
+In March 2021, he signed a five-year extension to remain president of both teams.
+In July 2024, he parted ways with Maple Leafs Sports and Entertainment, departing both roles by mutual agreement.